chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_ha_scenario.rst

 #.
 BE2 hard fails badly (unsynced data)
 #.
 BE1 fails gracefully (all data is synced)
 #.
 BE1 hard fails badly (unsynced data)
 #.
-Both hosts are up as Secondary, and Private Chef is unhappy
+Both hosts are up as Secondary, and |chef private| is unhappy